Flexibility: a fundamental part of Kung Fu workout

 - In conditions of high emotional tension (eg. during an improvise aggression)

-To avoid the most common injuries the goal is not necessarily to gain contortionist’s abilities (some people are more capacities, others less), the goal must instead be:
+To avoid the most common risks, it is not necessary to reach contortionist’s level abilities (some people are more flexible, others less), your primary goal must instead be:

 - Reinforce the muscles in such a way that they can support dynamic stretchings (read Conditioning check for flexibility)

-- Reduce the need for stretching (for example, in an unexpected personal defense situation)
+- Reduce the need for stretching (for example, in an unexpected personal defense situation, read Self-Defense: is it possible to always be ready to fight?)

 - Know and learn to control your elongations (in relation to what you can and you cannot do)

-- Reduce the consequences of intense training sessions (eg. Fa Jing developing)
+- Reduce the consequences of intense training sessions (eg. Fa Jing developing, see Fa Jing: how to develop explosive power)

-Our body knows what we can do and what not.
+Your body knows what you can do and what not

-It is no coincidence that, in the absence of deep relaxation, our unconscious instinct categorically forbids us to assume “unnatural” positions; it is a defensive mechanism that prevents us from suffering serious damage.
+It is no coincidence that, in the absence of deep relaxation, our unconscious instinct categorically forbids us to assume “unnatural” positions; it is an automatic defensive mechanism that prevents us from suffering serious damage.

-Many of the people who are able to reach intermediate levels of flexibility through relaxation cannot do the same in a sudden situation, not without the risk of causing strains, dislocations (etc.).
+Many of the people who are able to reach intermediate levels of flexibility through relaxation, cannot do it in a sudden situation (not without the risk of causing strains, dislocations, etc.).

-With the constancy and the practice of the right exercises you will not need to access to high levels of relaxation to get that kind of performance necessary / useful in combat (both in sports competitions, both in street fights, read The 6 types of martial clash).
+With the constancy and the practice of the right exercises, you will not need to access high levels of relaxation to get that kind of performance necessary / useful in combat (both in sports competitions, both in street fights, etc. read The 6 types of martial clash):

 - Basic soft stretching – Simple and effective stretching exercises